API use cases

 Once the rule and lambda are in place, the lambda is invoked when any EC2 instance moves or is moving to terminated status and is removed from the Jump Item list.

-Scripting a New Setup
+Scripting a new setup

 The script below runs through a more complicated automated process.
 This script sets up the given instance to be a Jumpoint for a VPC and creates a new Jump Group and SSH key in Vault for the VPC.
 It then grants access to these new resources to a given Group Policy.